oracle/oracle-database-operator/docs/sidb/README.md

   10.0.25.54:1521/ORCL
 ```

-The Oracle Database inside the container also has Oracle Enterprise Manager Express configured.
-To access OEM Express, start the browser and paste the following URL:
+The Oracle Database inside the container also has Oracle Enterprise Manager Express (OEM Express) configured.
+To access OEM Express, start the browser, and paste in a URL similar to the following example:

 ```sh
 $ kubectl get singleinstancedatabase sidb-sample -o "jsonpath={.status.oemExpressUrl}"